sst/sst/www/docs/constructs/table.md

 _Type_ : `{ [key: string]: cdk.dynamodb.AttributeType }`

-An associative array with the list of atributes (fields) of the table.
-Where `key` is the name of field and the value is one of [`cdk.dynamodb.AttributeType`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-dynamodb.AttributeType.html).
+An associative array with the list of fields of the table.
+Where `key` is the name of the field and the value is one of [`cdk.dynamodb.AttributeType`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-dynamodb.AttributeType.html).

 ### primaryIndex